sejal-nd/Mobile/README.md

 ## Schemes

 To support various development environments each OpCo has multiple schemes
-- Automation
+- Automation (AUT)
 - Beta
-- ReleaseCandidate
+- ReleaseCandidate (RC)
 - Release

 ## Project URL Path

 Navigate to the Debug Menu on the landing screen then select the desired project in the `Project URL Suffix` menu.
-Then restart the app.
+Then restart the app using the `Save & Restart App` button.

 ## Git Branching Strategy

-The GIT Branching strategy can be found in the URL :
+The Git Branching strategy can be found at the following URL: https://exelontfs.visualstudio.com/EU-mobile/_wiki/wikis/EU-mobile.wiki/1386/Git-Branching-Strategy

-https://exelontfs.visualstudio.com/EU-mobile/_wiki/wikis/EU-mobile.wiki/1386/Git-Branching-Strategy

 ## Third Party Libraries

 Third party libraries are primarily managed using SPM - [Swift Package Manager] (https://github.com/apple/swift-package-manager), in the event that a library needs modification it is integrated directly into the project (Mobile/Vender...).
-When neccisary third party libraries are integrated via XCFrameworks, which allow for closed source code added to the project supporting multiple platforms.
+When neccisary third party libraries are integrated via XCFrameworks, which allows for closed source code to be added to the project supporting multiple platforms.

 **Libraries Integrated Directly:**
 - SimpleKeychain

 **Libraries Integrated Via XCFrameworks:**
 - Decibel
+- Firebase
 - RXCocoa
 - RxRelay
 - RXSwift